-Role-player Responsibility Enforce air quality in their area of jurisdiction. • Liaise with the public, airport authorities, government departments, local industry, and provincial government.
+Role-player Responsibility Local Authority Monitor and regulate matters of air pollution in conjunction with the proposed Integrated Pollution and Waste Management Policy.
+Enforce air quality in their area of jurisdiction.
+Liaise with the public, airport authorities, government departments, local industry, and provincial government.
 Environmental Committee Receive and process complaints from the public.
 Ensure open lines of communication between all stakeholders and role players.
 Airport operators in consultation with Airport Environmental Committee Monitor air quality and record data.
 Control activities at airport.
 Monitor aircraft numbers, types, and movements.
 Ensure system of management and reporting.
 Comply with current legislation.
 Liaise with local, provincial and national authorities.